magwenelab/WeavePop/README.md

 1) In a terminal go to `FungalPop/` to use as your working directory.
 2) Activate the Snakemake environment: `conda activate snakemake`.
-3) Specify the command-line parameters in the execution configuration file `config/default/config.yaml`.
+3) Specify the command-line parameters in the execution profile `config/default/config.yaml`.
 4) Run:
 ```
 snakemake --profile config/default